First, let me state a fact; most household cleaning product contains toxic substances.

-Mix equal amount of vinegar and hot water and use a sponge to spread this over old wallpaper to loosen adhesive.
+Mix an equal amount of vinegar and hot water and use a sponge to spread this over the old wallpaper to loosen adhesive.
 Add more of this mixture when peeling if there are patches of adhesive that’s still sticking.

 Water Rings on Wood

 These can be unsightly on wood, but repairing the damage is still possible by using toothpaste or mayonnaise.
 Rub either of these on wood using a clean cloth and then buff afterward.